Fine and Country Windermere

 Just a few minutes away by car lies the busy market town of Kendal, with its good range of shops, restaurants and other amenities, including the renowned Brewery Arts Centre.
 Holme Park is well located to take advantage of not just one but two National Parks.
 The popular attractions of the Lake District are less than 30 minutes away, while a few miles in the opposite direction towards Sedbergh you will find the less well known and much quieter Yorkshire Dales.
 The property is easily accessible from the M6 with Junction 37 only 3 ½ miles away.
 It is also conveniently located for rail connections, with the West Coast main line station Oxenholme within 1 ½ miles.

-Rolling countryside surrounds this property and its magnificent 10.5 acre grounds of beautifully manicured communal sweeping lawns and a fine array of Specimen trees and woodlands.
+Rolling countryside surrounds this property and its magnificent 10.5 acre grounds of beautifully manicured communal sweeping lawns and a fine array of specimen trees and woodlands.
 A pretty court yard style garden with a water feature sits to the side of the property.
-The garage block offers a private good sized garage with an electric door there is also integral storage within the garage and a mesne level offering further storage.
-There is one allocated space at the garage block and a further space conveniently outside the front door as well as ample visitor parking located at the garage block.
+The garage block offers a private good sized garage with an electric door there is also integral storage within the garage and a mezzanine level offering further storage.
+There is one allocated space at the garage block and a further space conveniently outside the front door as well as ample visitor parking located at the garage block

-The property is now connected to B4RN broadband
+The property is now connected to B4RN superfast broadband.

 Tenure Freehold is owned by the management company which in turn is run and owned by the residents (6) of Holme Park of which each has an equal share.